NightOwl888/ICU4N/README.md

 ### Filtering Satellite Assemblies

 ICU4N contains more than 750 cultures which use more than 18MB of disk space.
-If you are publishing an application and wish to reduce the distribution size of your application, ICU4N supports the [SatelliteResourceLanguages](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props#satelliteresourcelanguages).
-Although ICU provides support for both specific and neutral cultures at runtime, the satellite assemblies are packaged as .NET *neutral culture* packages to eliminate issues with ICU locale names that .NET doesn't recognize.
+If you are publishing an application and wish to reduce the distribution size of your application, ICU4N supports the [SatelliteResourceLanguages](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props#satelliteresourcelanguages) property.
+Although ICU provides support for both specific and neutral cultures at runtime, the satellite assemblies are packaged as [.NET *neutral culture*](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.culturetypes?view=net-8.0) packages to eliminate issues with ICU locale names that .NET doesn't recognize.
 All *specific cultures* (such as `en-GB` or `fr-CA`) are packaged in the satellite assembly with the corresponding *neutral culture* (in this case `en` and `fr` respectively).

 There are 4 special cases where locale names and culture names differ between ICU4N locale names and the satellite assembly names.
-For these locales, the .NET culture name must be used to filter the satellite assemblies even though the ICU locale name can be specified to the `UCultureInfo` class.
+For these locales, the .NET culture name must be used to filter the satellite assemblies even though the ICU locale name can be specified in the constructor of the `UCultureInfo` class.

 | Language Name             | ICU4N Locale Name | .NET Culture Name |
 | :------------------------ | :---------------- | :---------------- |